skylinemac/skylinemac.github.io/index.md

 - **Time Limit**: 30 minutes

 - **Point System**:
-    - Six total responses for the scenario, each awarding a maximum of 10 points
+    - Five total responses for the scenario, each awarding a variable amount of points
+    - Questions are broken into subquestions, which build off of one another.

     - Responses are graded based on correct answers as well as work shown